dcmi/openwemi/docs/index.md

 The additional properties are out of scope for openWEMI, but hopefully the give some indication of why these specific entities might be important within the recording industry.

-In order to use openWemi one would relate the recorded music entity types and the properties that link them to those from openWEMI as sub-classes and sub-properties.
+In order to use openWemi one would relate the music types and the properties that link them on each abstraction level to those from openWEMI as sub-classes and sub-properties.
 There may be more than one view on what are the best relationships; for example is a Mix a new Work based on one or more session recordings, or is it another Expression of the same work: in the diagram below we illustrate the latter option.

 ![Song is shown as a rdfs:subClassOf openwemi:Work, Session and Mix are rdfs:subClassOf openwemi:Expression and Single is a rdfs:subClassOf openwemi:Manifestation](images/wemi4rm-ClassRelations.png)